sambhare/vscode-vc6-keybindings/README.md

 ## How do I contribute a keyboard shortcut?

-I may have missed a keyboard shortcut.
-If I did please help me out!
 It is very easy to make a PR.

 1. Head over to the [GitHub repository](https://github.com/sambhare/vscode-vc6-keybindings).
 2. Open [`package.json`](https://github.com/sambhare/vscode-vc6-keybindings/blob/master/package.json).